ziagorospe/backend-nc-news-project/README.md

 Seeding the databases:
 npm run setup-dbs
-npm run seed
+(make sure .env files have been created before seeding) npm run seed
 //the test file will seed the test data when ran npm test app